Skip to content

 /search_contactsPOSTsideload-onlyContact lookup by name → phone number

-/send_smsPOSTsideload-onlyDirect SMS send via SmsManager with send-result confirmation
+/send_smsPOSTsideload-onlyDirect text-only SMS send via SmsManager with structured sent, blocked, timeout, or failed status details

 Pairing Model